 Core Courses (36)

-There are 12 courses required to complete this 36 credit hour program.
+Twelve courses are required to complete this 36-credit hour program.
 At the conclusion of the coursework, the student must successfully pass a Comprehensive Program Examination.

 |91-520||Public Safety Administration and Management||

 |91-527||Public Safety Leadership - Theory and Practice ||

 |91-533||Public Safety Training - Management and Development ||